 I have a confession.
 I actually only used one taxi in all the time I was in Marrakech.
 A couple times I helped a friend get a taxi, and I talked to several to see how much they would charge me.
 The one I did take was back from the Movenpick Hotel to the city center, and we got a deal of 100 dirhams ($10.50) for 8 people.
 On the other hand, I heard several stories of friends getting charged as much as 350 dirhams ($37) for the 15-minute ride from the airport.

 The biggest tip I can give for getting a taxi in Marrakech is to avoid picking one up at the Medina or airport.
-Walk a couple streets away from either and there should be a higher chance of finding a taxi that will agree to use the meter, or at least give you a price which isn’t ridiculous.
-Marrakech isn’t like Rabat, where you can actually get taxis (the white one) for 5 dirhams per ride.
+Walk a couple streets away from either and there should be a higher chance of finding a taxi that will agree to use the meter, or at least give you a price that isn’t ridiculous.
+Marrakech isn’t like Rabat, where you can actually get taxis (the white ones) for 5 dirhams per ride.

 The best way to get around Marrakech is simply by walking.
-Unless you’re staying in a resort far from the city center, there are few places that you’ll need to get to that aren’t in walking distance.
+Unless you’re staying in a resort far from the city center, there are few places that you’ll need to get to that aren’t within walking distance.
 Even the airport and bus station are less than an hour’s walk from the city center, although I know that’s a bit much for most people.

 When it comes to getting around the Medina, walking really is the only option.
 Taxis can’t navigate the small streets.
 Motorcycles can, but unless you have a friend who will give you a ride, you’re not likely to find a motorcycle taxi service.
 Navigating through the endless maze of the Medina is a challenge, especially if you’re trying to find a particular store or Riad.
 While not everyone seems to have your best interest at heart, I actually got a lot of help from the locals who gave me directions.
 Don’t be afraid to ask, but keep your Google Maps handy, if only to verify which direction you’re walking.